 To register online, the GRM must:

-- go to the HMRC website at: hmrc.gov.uk and access the HMRC Online Service
+- go to the GOV.UK website and access the HMRC Online Services

-- set up a Government Gateway account and follow all prompts
+- set up a Government Gateway user ID and password by following all prompts

 - complete the application in full through the HMRC Online Service and follow all prompts, together with any supplementary information in respect of group treatment